mfernandagf/fieloprp/doc/UC-PRP-0002-Create an Invoice.md

 ##### 8. There is already an invoice with the same combination (Invoice Number + Distributor) in status approved (step 5 of basic flow)
    1. The system verifies that there is another invoice with the same combination number (Distributor Id + Invoice Number) in status Approved
    2. The system does not create the invoice
    3. The system displays an error message
    4. End of flow

+##### 9. Date field is later than the current date (step 4 of basic flow)
+   1. The system verifies that the Date field is filled with a date later than the current date
+   2. The system does not create the invoice
+   3. The system displays an error message
+   4. End of flow